Tax Clearance for Expats in Malaysia

 Penalties for Late Submission of Tax Clearance Forms

-Delay of submission of tax clearance forms is a criminal offense in Malaysia.
+For instance, if the delay in submission of tax clearance forms is a criminal offense in Malaysia.
 The penalties include:

 • The employer will face either a fine of between MYR 200 and MYR 20,000;